5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- macOS Big Sur and older: `Default`
 	- macOS Monterey: `Disabled` (otherwise insta-crash)
 	- macOS Ventura: `Default` (I don't know why but `Default` works – which it shouldn't…)
-- `csr-active-config`: `00000000` (macOS 11.x and older only!)
+- `csr-active-config`: `00000000` (macOS 11.x and older only – leave on `03080000` if your system requires root patches!)
 - `UEFI/APFS`: change `MinDate` and `MinVersion` from `-1` (disabled) to `0` (default) or use [specific values for different versions of macOS](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks#mindateminversion-settings-for-the-apfs-driver).
 - Enable Hibernation (use Terminal or change in Hackintool):
 	- Disable PowerNap: `sudo pmset -a powernap 0`
 	- Change Hibernatemode to 25: `sudo pmset -a hibernatemode 25`

-**NOTES**
+> [!NOTE]
+>

-- Enter `nvram 94b73556-2197-4702-82a8-3e1337dafbfb:AppleSecureBootPolicy` to check the security level.
+> - Enter `nvram 94b73556-2197-4702-82a8-3e1337dafbfb:AppleSecureBootPolicy` to check the security level.
 It should return `%01` for medium security.
 More info [here](https://github.com/perez987/Apple-Secure-Boot-and-Vault-with-OpenCore)
-- **SIP**: If you're planning to install macOS Monterey or newer, System Integritiy Protection must be disabled!
+> - **SIP**: If you're planning to install macOS Monterey or newer, System Integritiy Protection must be lowered!
 Because installing the necessary graphics drivers breaks macOS' security seal and the system will crash during boot if it is enabled!
-- **MinDate/MinVersion**: You should keep a working backup of your EFI folder on a FAT32 formatted USB flash drive before changing these settings, because if they are wrong, the APFS driver won't load and you won't see your disk(s) in the BootPicker!
+> - **MinDate/MinVersion**: You should keep a working backup of your EFI folder on a FAT32 formatted USB flash drive before changing these settings, because if they are wrong, the APFS driver won't load and you won't see your disk(s) in the BootPicker!

 ### Fixing CPU Power Management